For the last three years I have been following the LCHF (Low Carb, High Fat) lifestyle in order to control my Type 2 Diabetes. And it works!

-I have eliminated sugar in all forms, including essentially all fruit, and avoid sugar substitutes.
+I have eliminated sugar in all forms, including all fruit, and avoid sugar substitutes.
 I do occasionally use the pill form of saccharin in a couple of recipes but in the smallest amount possible – some things just need a touch of extra sweetness.

 I spend a lot of time creating meals for myself that are fairly easy to throw together and taste really good.
 I post my successful recipes on this blog.